 kc has given testimony and advice to FCC, DHS, NSF, DOE, FTC, OSTP, NSA, DARPA, NIST, regarding how the public sector can best support measurable progress on our scientific understanding of current and future national information infrastructure.
 She has given invited talks on Internet topics at NANOG, ARIN, CENIC, QUILT, OECD, ISOC, IBM, NLR, Google, CENIC, Usenix, LISA, AUUG, RIPE, Pew, Terena, Stanford, Harvard, Columbia.

 kc has presented at Internet operational and policy fora (e.g, NANOG, ARIN, IETF as needed) and many government agencies (DHS, NIST, NCS/DISA, DARPA, FCC, FTC, OSTP, NSA, GAO, NSF) on a variety of topics related to the past, present and future of the Internet, and often to share and discuss research directions and results of CAIDA activities with implications for the future.
 She generally leads 2-3 workshops per year. kc served on the NANOG (North American Network Operators Group) program committee for ten years (1996-2005), and also serves as a guest member of two of ICANN's three primary advisory committees: SSAC (Security and Stability Advisory Committee) and RSSAC (Root Server Selection Advisory Committee).
-For the last 3 years she has served on Internet2's Research Advisory Council.
+For over 3 years she has served on Internet2's Research Advisory Council.

 kc has served on program committees, published papers, or both, in all of the main conferences related to empirical Internet science: Internet Measurement Conference (IMC), Passive and Active Measurement Conference, ACM SIGCOMM, Infocom.
 From 2004-2008 she served on the Editorial Board of IEEE Internet Computing.